nextcloud/sumupbot/README.md

 2. Create a deployment daemon according to the [instructions](https://cloud-py-api.github.io/app_api/CreationOfDeployDaemon.html#create-deploy-daemon) of the AppPI

+3. Build the docker image
+	Example assuming you are in the source directory of the cloned repository

+	> docker build --no-cache -f Dockerfile -t summarai:latest .

-3. To deploy a docker image with Bot to docker.
+4. To deploy a docker image with Bot to docker.

-	Example assuming you are in the source directory of the bot:
+	Example assuming you are in the source directory of the cloned repository

 	> sudo docker run -ti -v
 	> -v /etc/localtime:/etc/localtime:ro -v